sourcegraph/sourcegraph-public-snapshot/client/storybook/README.md

 ## DLL Plugin

 The [DLL Plugin](https://webpack.js.org/plugins/dll-plugin/) is used to move most third-party dependencies into a separate pre-built bundle to speed up development build.
+To start Storybook development server with DLL Plugin enabled run: `yarn start:dll` from the Storybook workspace or `yarn storybook:dll` from the root folder.

 ### How `yarn start:dll` works